rautmithil/popyt/README.md

 8. Build a clamp that can be used single handedly.

+9. Make a PCB.

+10. Create a box with acrylic from the tinker lab.
+Make place for hosting the sensors and the Arduino.

+11. Connect a screen and display data.

+12. Interface with an Android application.

 # Next step

-1. Create a box with acrylic from the tinker lab.
-Make place for hosting the sensors and the Arduino.

-2. Look for a solution to the calibration problem.
+1. Look for a solution to the calibration problem.

-3. Make a PCB.
+2. Complete the program for basic functions such as count reps.

+3. Test those functions.

 Team member: Mithil Raut